Edit on GitHub Ask developers in the Community

 Wakeup (0x04)

 Wakes up all the IOXs from Sleep Mode.
-Will be sent by the GO at least twice within a space of 10 ms.
+Is sent by the GO at least twice within a space of 50 ms. Currently the GO device sends this message 5 times with 10 ms intervals.

 Sleep (0x05)